A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 \subsection{Plan of the Paper}

 The remainder of the paper is organized as follows: we review non-orientable spanning surfaces and their geography in Section~\ref{sec:geography3}.
-A parallel discussion of non-orientable fillings and their geography appears in Section~\ref{sec:geography4}, culminating in a proof of Theorem~\ref{thm:oss-sg}.
-In Section~\ref{sec:agreement}, we explore alternating knots (including a proof of Theorem~\ref{thm:alternating}) and the Turaev genus (including a proof of Theorem~\ref{thm:turaev}).
+A parallel discussion of non-orientable fillings and their geography appears in Section~\ref{sec:geography4}, culminating in a proof of Proposition~\ref{prop:oss-sg}.
 Next, we examine situations in which $\gamma_3(K) > \gamma_4(K)$ (Section~\ref{sec:gap}, which includes a proof of Proposition~\ref{prop:pretzel-gap}) and where $\sg^\pm_3 (K) > \sg^\pm_4 (K)$ (Section~\ref{sec:stable-gap-pretzel}, which includes a proof of Proposition~\ref{prop:pretzelside}).
 We end in Section~\ref{sec:stable-gap-sum} with a discussion of the behavior of $\sg^\pm_3$ under connected sum, which yields a proof of Theorem~\ref{thm:large-gap}.